 A trained, experienced mediator is a critical component to successful mediation proceedings.
 By establishing the common goals and ground rules, the mediator facilitates the process by which both participants come to a solution of their own making.
 An attorney mediator can draft an agreement which the parties may submit to the court or use outside of mediation.

 Attorneys often recommend mediation prior to initiating a legal proceeding, or during a proceeding prior to trial.

 The mediation process is confidential, in order to encourage the participants to brainstorm and consider creative solutions to the challenges they face.
 Although the contents of mediation discussions are confidential, a written mediation agreement signed by both parties can be submitted to the court or used by the parties.

 Mediation is not appropriate for every situation.
 It only works when both sides are committed to the process.
 This is not to say that parties who have already retained counsel cannot come to the mediation table.
-In fact, often the attorneys will recommend mediation at some point prior to initiating or during a legal proceeding.
+In fact, attorneys frequently recommend mediation prior to initiating or during a legal proceeding.
 When handled correctly, mediation has a very high rate of success, and that has proven abundantly true in our practice.

 Multiple options - Depending upon the individuals and legal issues involved, mediation may include different participants: